CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/identity_management.rst

 ===================

 Identity management across facilities remains a challenge.
-There are currently not in multi-site solutions that simplify creating and managing identities across sites.
+There are currently not any multi-site solutions in place that simplify creating and managing identities across the DOE sites.
 However, there are various efforts underway that should address these challenges in the future.
 Currently, users will need to request allocations and accounts at each site.
+Below are pointers for each site describing how to get allocations and establish access.

 ALCF
 ~~~~